Snapchat/Spectacles-Sample/Navigation Kit/README.md

 ## Overview

 This project demonstrates how to build guided tour experiences using the [Spectacles Navigation Kit (SNK)](https://developers.snap.com/spectacles/spectacles-frameworks/spectacles-navigation-kit/getting-started).
 The example is set in London but users can build their own tours by simply replacing the places of interest.
+We also have a search button that can be used to populate the list with places nearby to the user.

 > **NOTE:**
 > This project will only work for the Spectacles platform.